7 Urban and Architecture Trends to Watch in 2017

 Driverless cars, The Internet of Things, smart materials and sustainability have been the driving forces behind the most innovative accomplishments in architecture in 2016.
-What are the trends that will mark 2017?
+What are the architecture trends that will mark 2017?

 Designers have been experimenting with innovative, intelligent building materials, car manufacturers are rolling out self-driving models, and urban infrastructure is relying more on connectivity to optimize everything, from commuting to working.
-Many among these are long-term trends that have had breakthroughs in the last year, which promise to continue into 2017.
+Many among these are long-term architecture trends that have had breakthroughs in the last year, which promise to continue into 2017.

-Here are the 7 most significant trends affecting the built environment that will shape the upcoming year.
+Here are the 7 most significant architecture trends affecting the built environment that will shape the upcoming year.

 #1 – Urban Connectivity